 All Texas counties have at least one Justice of the Peace (JP) Court and more-populated counties can have many more.
 We serve all JP Courts in Medina County

-Generally, there are two types of Medina County arrest warrants for Justice of the Peace citations; Alias warrants and Capias warrants:
+Generally, there are two types of Medina County traffic warrants for municipal citations; Alias warrants and Capias warrants.

 Capias warrants are issued when you fail to comply with a plea agreement that you entered into regarding a previous citation.
 It may be that you agreed to pay a certain fine within a certain time and to not get any other traffic citations within a certain time period.
 Failure to comply with any part of that agreement will result in a Capias warrant being issued for your arrest.
 In this situation, it’s probably too late for us to be able to help.
 You must either pay the fine or remain subject to arrest at any time.

 From time to time, anywhere from two (2) to four (4) times per year, Medina County conducts arrest warrant roundups.
-What is an arrest warrant roundup?
-This is when cities, counties and other jurisdictions devise and implement plans to actively pursue the arrest of anyone who has outstanding arrest warrants for traffic citations.
-However, some jurisdictions don’t bother with arrest warrant roundups, but rather have a year –round program to actively arrest anyone with outstanding arrest warrants from that jurisdiction.
+What is a traffic warrant roundup?
+This is when cities, counties and other jurisdictions devise and implement plans to actively pursue the arrest of anyone who has outstanding traffic warrants for traffic citations.
+However, some jurisdictions don’t bother with traffic warrant roundups, but rather have a year –round program to actively arrest anyone with outstanding traffic warrants from that jurisdiction.
 If you think this can’t happen to you, think again!
-Many times, we have posted attorney bonds to bail people out of jail who had outstanding Medina County Justice of the Peace arrest warrants who were arrested during routine traffic stops, at work or at home.
-Law enforcement officers do not discriminate when it comes to outstanding Medina County Justice of the Peace arrest warrants.
-They will show up at the homes and/or workplaces of anyone who has outstanding Medina County Justice of the Peace arrest warrants, and arrest them.
+Many times, we have posted attorney bonds to bail people out of jail who had outstanding Medina County traffic warrants who were arrested during routine traffic stops, at work or at home.
+Law enforcement officers do not discriminate when it comes to outstanding traffic warrants.
+They will show up at the homes and/or workplaces of anyone who has outstanding Medina County traffic warrants, and arrest them.
 Don’t let this happen to you!

 Additional Information About Warrant Roundups